azrdfa/canyouremembertheseimages/CONTRIBUTING.md

 ## Branching Rules

-All of Read Fast codebase Git repository have two level of branches: `master` branch and issue branches.
+All of Can You Remember These Images codebase Git repository have two level of branches: `master` branch and issue branches.
 Branches have to represent a single issue with naming convention as follows:

 `Issue-<Issue_number>-<short_issue_description>`